SahilAggarwal2004/cloudnotes/README.md

 # CloudNotes - Notes on Cloud

-CloudNotes is a web application for all your short notes which can be accessed from anywhere, anytime.
-Here, your notes are totally encrypted so that no one can see your notes except you.
+CloudNotes is a web application tailored for quick and convenient note-taking.
+It offers the flexibility to access your notes from any location at any time.
+Notably, CloudNotes prioritizes the security of your information through thorough encryption, ensuring that only you have the ability to view your notes.
+This emphasis on privacy makes CloudNotes a reliable and user-friendly platform for managing your short notes effectively.

 This project was inspired from a React Tutorial with many features added additionally.